Juditha triumphans: Score

 An all-female choir sings the parts of the Assyrian soldiers and of the Bethulian women.
 In the tradition of the Ospedale della Pietà, where some of the singers were trained to sing below the normal contralto range, the chorus is scored for SATB.

-The string orchestra is augmented by timpani, 2 trumpets, mandolino, 4 theorbos, 5 "viole all'inglese" (viols), 1 viola d'amore, 2 recorders, 2 chalumeaux (soprano), "Clareni" (clarinet), 2 oboes, organ.
+The string orchestra is augmented by timpani, 2 trumpets, mandolino, 4 theorbos, 5 "viole all'inglese" (viols), 1 viola d'amore, 2 recorders, 2 chalumeaux (soprano), "Clarini" (trumpets), 2 oboes, organ.

 Plot

 The Assyrian king Nebuchadnezzar sends an army against Israel to demand overdue tributes.
 Under the leadership of the general Holofernes, the Assyrians lay siege to the town of Bethulia and are about to conquer it.
 The young Jewish widow Judith goes to him to implore mercy.
 He falls in love with her and she indulges him.
 After a rich banquet and having drunk much wine, Holofernes falls asleep.
 Judith beheads him, flees the enemy camp, and returns victorious to Bethulia.